ScryEngineering/scrygroup.com/content/blog-posts/2018-02-25/Persephone-project.md

 **Cleaning up the install**
 ---------------------------

-Being able to cleanly install the project with a package manager is very important, this involves tracking down package dependencies and doing the required work to make the package installable via a package manager.
-Python package installs require you to write a setup.py file that encodes various metadata about the project.
+Being able to cleanly install the project with a package manager is very important, this involves tracking down package dependencies and doing the required work to enable the package to be installed via a package manager.
+Python package installs require you to write a `setup.py` file that contains various metadata required to install the project.
 In any install automation process you are forced to carefully analyze and then record your project dependencies in a machine readable format.
 This is done in the `install_requires` section of the setup command.

 There are a few general processes that you can use to introduce formal package dependency management into an existing Python project.
 One simple way is to make a fresh install with no package dependencies installed, from there you can then attempt to iteratively run the code+tests and find out where the failing imports occur.
 After each failing import is fixed you then record the code dependency in your requirements and commit the changes.
 You then iterate until this is completed for all dependencies.